Stepsize/tutorials/README.md

 # Overview

-This repo contains a set of short tutorials with code snippets describing how to use various APIs, SDKs, libraries.
+This repo contains a set of short tutorials with code snippets describing how to use various APIs, SDKs, and libraries.

-It's pretty empty at the moment, but we'll be creating content right up until HackSussex begins.
+It's pretty empty at the moment but we'll be creating content right up until HackSussex begins.

 To pick up the new code snippets in the [Stepsize](http://stepsize.com/?ref=hacksussex) app as soon as they're available, just hit the sync button or reboot the app.
 That's it.